ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 You start off with an issue.
 Ideally, one that affects yourself
 (aka scratch your own itch)
-but other people’s issues are fine too, everybody likes when their problems go away.
+but other people's issues are fine too, everybody likes when their problems go away.
 If you have no idea then try looking for or in the issue tracker.
 Usually the software we write is terrible,